 - Q fever

-- intrahepatic cholestasis of pregnancy (ICP), or obstetric cholestasis, a liver disorder affecting pregnancy
+- intrahepatic cholestasis of pregnancy (ICP) or obstetric cholestasis – a liver disorder that can affect pregnancy

 - pre-existing diabetes